2 November 1994

 Then I will not get in the way.

-And I ve already proven that because every time he fell out of communication or put me on the back burner like now (and we see each other once every three months or so), I stay exactly where I am.
+And I’ve already proven that because every time he fell out of communication or put me on the back burner like now when we see each other once every three months or so; I stay exactly where I am.

-I don’t approach him to see where we stand, or more precisely: “Where I stand”.
+I don’t approach him to see where we stand or, more precisely, to ask him where I stand.

 I don’t make plans to end it and get someone else instead.